orishta/study-buddy/README.md

 ### The Executive Functioning Profile

-Students with ADHD, dyslexia, or anxiety-related executive dysfunction don't all need the same study structure.
+Students don't all need the same study structure.
 A single "25 minutes Pomodoro" advice ignores this.
 The onboarding questionnaire scores the user on **5 clinical dimensions**:

 | Dimension | What it measures | Effect on the app |
 |-----------|-----------------|-------------------|